thelucyclub/LostBot/README.md

 # LostBot
-Bot that will response to you.
+Bot that will respond to you.